futtta/autoptimize/readme.txt

 = 3.1.0 =
 * new HTML sub-option: "minify inline CSS/ JS" (off by default).
-* new Misc option: allow the "do not run compatibility logic" flag to be removed (which was set for users upgrading from AO 2.9.* to AO 3.0.* as the assumption was things were working anyway).
+* new Misc option: permanently allow the "do not run compatibility logic" flag to be removed (which was set for users upgrading from AO 2.9.* to AO 3.0.* as the assumption was things were working anyway).
 * bugfix: "defer inline JS" of very large chunks of inline JS could cause server errors (PCRE crash actually) so not deferring if string is more then 200000 characters (filter available).
 * some other minor changes/ improvements, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta)